← Back to 史記

 使 使 滿

-In the sixth year, Chu sent Zhu Guo Zhao Yang to lead troops and attack Wei.
-He broke them at Xiang Ling and obtained eight towns.
+In the sixth year, Chu sent the zhuguo Zhao Yang to lead troops against Wei.
+He defeated them at Xiangling and gained eight towns.
 He again shifted troops to attack Qi, and the Qi king was worried.
 Chen Zhen happened to be a Qin envoy to Qi.
 The Qi king said: 'What should we do about it?'
 Chen Zhen said: 'The king should not worry.
 Please allow me to command them to stop it.'
 He immediately went to see Zhao Yang in the army camp and said: 'I wish to hear the law of Chu state.
 How do you reward one who breaks an army and kills a general?'
 Zhao Yang said: 'His office becomes the upper pillar state, and he is enfeoffed with the upper rank and holds a jade tablet.'
-Chen Zhen said: 'Is there honor greater than this?'
+Chen Zhen said, “Is there any honor greater than this?”
 Zhao Yang said: 'The Ling Yin.'
 Chen Zhen said: 'Now the lord is already the Ling Yin.
 This is above the state crown.
-The minister requests to use a parable for it.'
+The minister requests to use a parable for it.
 Someone left his attendants one cup of wine.
 The attendants said to each other: 'Several people drinking this is not sufficient to go around.
-Please then draw a snake on the ground, and the one whose snake is completed first will drink it alone.'
-One person said: 'My snake is completed first.'
-He raised the wine and rose, saying: 'I can add feet to it.'
+Please then draw a snake on the ground, and the one whose snake is completed first will drink it alone.
+One person said: 'My snake is completed first.
+He raised the wine and rose, saying: 'I can add feet to it.
 When he had finished making feet for it, then another person seized the wine and drank it, saying: 'A snake originally has no feet.
-Now that you have made feet for it, this is not a snake.'
+Now that you have made feet for it, this is not a snake.
 Now the lord, as prime minister of Chu, attacked Wei, broke the army and killed the general.
 No merit is greater.
 Nothing can be added above the crown.
 Now you again shift troops to attack the state of Qi.
-If you attack Qi and win, your office and rank will not be added to this; if you attack and do not win, your body will die and your rank will be seized, and there will be harm to Chu.
+If you attack Qi and win, your office and rank will not be added to this; if you attack and do not win, you will die, your rank will be seized, and there will be harm to Chu.
 This is the saying of adding feet to a snake.
 It would be better to lead troops away and bestow virtue on Qi.
 This is the technique of holding what is full.'
 Zhao Yang said: 'Good.'
 He led troops and departed.

 74